-SS: We have that discussion in the allergist’s office.
+Dr. Sicherer: We have that discussion in the allergist’s office.
 I wouldn’t be lying to anybody, it is a needle.
 It feels like a little pinch, but it makes you feel better.
 If you’re having trouble and you don’t feel well, it’s going to make you feel better.

 For children of any age, I feel there should be a supervising adult who’s ultimately responsible.
 But at some point there has to be a transition to self-care, as kids grow older and more independent.
 Having the conversation is important.

 I also like to think of the fact that certain beans are more potent than others.
 For example, when it comes to someone who already has a peanut allergy, the beans that a bit more commonly trigger problems are green pea, chickpea, lentil and lupine.
 Certainly you can have allergies to those beans without a peanut allergy or soy allergy, but those just tend to be the more potent ones.
 Other beans – like black bean, kidney bean, white or cannellini bean – they don’t come up as often.

 I don’t have a lot of data on this but, once you have someone starting to react to beans as opposed to just having a peanut allergy, then we start to worry about beans in general.
 You know if someone is reactive to chickpeas, we start to worry they would be reactive to lentil.
-Whereas, if they’ve already tolerated several beans, then we usually don’t think about it anymore.
+Whereas, if they have already tolerated several beans, then we usually don’t think about it anymore.

 How about this relationship: If my child reacts to dairy milk, will she also react to beef?

-SS: A study a while back suggested that about 1 in 10 people with a significant milk allergy would react to beef.
+Dr. Sicherer: A study a while back suggested that about 1 in 10 people with a significant milk allergy would react to beef.
 I think it’s probably less than that, really.
 But the proteins that in the cow meat have some similarities to the proteins in the cow milk.
 Therefore, the people who are very reactive to milk may be more likely to be to react to some of these proteins that are residual.

-Now cooking the beef does break down the protein as well.
+Now, cooking the beef does break down the protein as well.
 So sometimes we find that someone with a significant milk allergy will have a problem with beef, but only if it’s steak where there’s some redness and blood.
 Whereas they might have not a problem if it’s meatballs or meatloaf or a hamburger that’s cooked through.
 The high estimate of cross-reactivity with someone with milk allergy is 10 percent for beef, but there are these nuances.

 [The cross-reactivity] is not that common.
 Unless it’s an exquisite milk allergy or unless there’s some hint that there’s a problem, we don’t usually pre-test for beef allergy.

 What about egg allergy?
-People often ask: Am I allergic to the egg white, the yolk or both?
+People ask: Am I allergic to the egg white, the yolk or both?

-SS: The egg white is where the major allergen is.
+Dr. Sicherer: The egg white is where the major allergen is.
 However, we don’t typically recommend to someone with a significant egg allergy to try to separate the egg – because it’s too hard not to have any white in your food.